mathias-sm/phd_template/README.md

 > **Warning**
 >
 > The scripts here are provided `as is`.
 They worked for me but are far from
 > polished.
-Things are brittle and may fail on ill-formed input, except what
+Things are brittle and may fail on ill-formed input — and what
-> "well-formed" means is at best loosely specified below.
-Expect to have to dig
+> "well-formed" means here is at best loosely specified below.
-> into some of the scripts, templates, etc.
+> Expect to have to dig into some of the scripts, templates, etc.

 This is a collection of scripts I wrote in order to satisfy following
 constraints: